 Pop-ups can disturb people who are visiting your website.
-This is why any person who wishes to improve website bounce rate should get rid of pop-ups.
+Any person who wishes to improve the website bounce rate should eliminate pop-ups.
 It is OK to have a pop-up to get the email address or display something important.
 However, it would help if you refrained from adding pop-ups to every website page.

 11- Unnecessary plugins

 You must go through the list of plugins that you have installed on your website and see if there are any unwanted ones.
-That’s because unwanted plugins can slow down your website and increase bounce rates.
-You should carefully go through the list and get rid of all unwanted plugins.
+That’s because unwanted plugins can slow your website and increase bounce rates.
+You should carefully review the list and eliminate all unwanted plugins.

 12- Poor usability

 Poor usability issues can also lead you to problems.
-This is why you need to think about fixing all sorts of usability issues on your website.
+This is why you need to consider fixing all sorts of usability issues on your website.
 People should be able to get around the content without encountering any struggles.